Going on a day trip

 - If you choose a private cottage, is it easily accessible and is it adequately equipped?

-- If you can afford it, a cruise is an excellent way to travel abroad.
+- If you can afford it, a cruise can be a good way to travel abroad.
 They usually have facilities specifically tailored to meet the needs of people in wheelchairs and this can take the stress out of flying and making personal arrangements.

 It’s important to find out how the healthcare system is set up and paid for in the country that you’re travelling to.
 Also consider potential language barriers – will you be able to communicate effectively with the hospital staff in the case of an emergency?